Ramzin007/Click-To-Exist/README.md

 3. https://github.com/Ramzin007/Click-To-Exist/blob/main/screenshots/screenshot3.png
 The "welcome back" message that appears when the user interacts with the page after a period of inactivity, using technical humor ("garbage-collected") to reinforce the webpage's quirky personality.

-Diagrams

-Caption: This diagram illustrates the application's simple, event-driven workflow.
-All logic is handled client-side by JavaScript, which listens for user interactions like clicks, key presses, and resizing.
-These events, along with an internal inactivity timer, trigger functions that dynamically update the text on the page, creating a continuous, reactive loop.

 Project Demo
 Video : https://github.com/Ramzin007/Click-To-Exist/blob/main/screenshots/Am%20I%20real.mp4